clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 This example shows how to build a RPM from a pre-packaged upstream package with an existing spec file.

 #.
-If you do not already have them locally, clone the |CL| package definitions:
+If you do not already have them locally, clone the |CL| package repos:

    .. code-block:: bash

+      cd clearlinux
-      make -j <num> clone-packages
+      make [-j NUM] clone-packages

    Alternately, you can clone a single package using: